To provide interoperability using XML-based messages

 D. Transformation of messages between different technologies

-A. They establish a Center of Excellence (CoE) to monitor and report on the SOA services performance.
+A. By establishing a Center of Excellence (CoE) to monitor and report on the SOA services performance.

-B. They contact a third party to analyze and evaluate the new processes against the business objectives.
+B. By contacting the third party to analyze and evaluate the new processes against the business objectives.

-C. They set and monitor Key Performance Indicators (KPIs) to track performance against the business objectives.
+C. They can set and monitor Key Performance Indicators (KPIs) to track performance against the business objectives.

-A. The company wanted development and operations to be as simple as possible.
+A. The company wants development and operations to be as simple as possible.

-B. The company wanted to break down department silos and encourage everyone to use the same set of tools.
+B. The company wants to break down department silos and encourage everyone to use the same set of tools.

-C. Most of the company's processes were manual or document-centric with little opportunity for automation.
+C. Most of the company's processes was manual or document-centric with little opportunity for automation.

 D. The legacy system had grown in such a way that it was not easy to update and could not handle the emerging business demands.

-A. To provide the governance of services by limiting who can access services
+A. It provides the governance of services by limiting who can access services

-B. To provide point-to-point connection of service consumers and service providers
+B. It provides point-to-point connection of service consumers and service providers

 C. To provide flexibility that allows business process inefficiencies to be rapidly corrected